gomo/dynamic_scaffold/README.md

 #### Customize list

-We customize the list through the `DynamicScaffold::Config#list` property.
+You can customize the list through the `DynamicScaffold::Config#list` property.

 ```rb
 # app/controllers/shop_controller.rb